I’ve watched all the Star Wars films.

 Loved all the classic characters, Chewie, Hans, Princess Leia, Yoda even Jabba the Hut evokes some sort of nostalgia.
 Fast forward to modern times I was excited about John Boyega’s casting as Finn.
 Yay diversity.
 Wasn’t too much of a fan of Rogue One but loved Star Wars: The Force Awakens & Star Wars: The Last Jedi.

-Was I hankering for an origin story about Hans Solo? … Hmm not really.
-Was I interested to see who would be cast as his black supposedly ex-wife Sana Storros as explained to me by TBB’s resident Sci-Fi buff, Ms. Descant Deb… sure why not?
+Was I hankering for an origin story about Hans Solo?
+Not really.
+Was I interested to see who would be cast as his black supposedly ex-wife Sana

 We reported last year that “Variety revealed Tessa Thompson (Dear White People, Selma, Creed), Naomi Scott (Power Rangers) and Zoë Kravitz (Divergent series, Mad Max: Fury Road) tested in London for the female lead in the as yet-untitled project, fuelling more speculation that we could be about to meet the über cool #SanaStarros!”